tarantool/doc/doc/reference/reference_lua/box_space/create_index.rst

             **Alternative way to declare index parts**

             Before version :doc:`2.7.1 </release/2.7.1>`,
-            if an index consisted of only one part and had some options like ``is_nullable`` or ``collation`` and its definition was written as
+            if an index consisted of a single part and had some options like ``is_nullable`` or ``collation`` and its definition was written as

             ..  code-block:: lua